Causal Inference on Networks under Continuous Treatment Interference: Empirical Application

-Figure \ref{fig:Yz_availability} reports the marginal aDRF for the food availability outcome when neglecting interference (i.e., when we do not include either the network NAC or the neighborhood propensity score in the outcome model).
-The figure shows that the highest level of food availability is registered when NAC is about 48\% (i.e., when governments provide a limited support to the price received by their agricultural producers).
-Moreover, marginal benefits are also obtained when NAC values range from 0.9 to 1.48, that is when the response function is increasing.
-In contrast, negative effects are produced in cases of strong incentives (i.e., NAC higher than 1.48) or high taxation (i.e., NAC lower than 0.9).
-This suggests that: i) in line with \citet{Anderson2013}, taxing agricultural producers to obtain additional resources to be invested in more dynamic sectors comes at a cost of lower food availability\footnote{\citet{Anderson2013} shows that taxation affects both producers and consumers.
+We report the results for the marginal aDRF when neglecting interference (i.e., when neither the network NAC nor the neighborhood propensity score is included in the outcome model) in Figure \ref{fig:Yz_availability}.
+The figure shows that policy interventions have a non-linear impact on food security.
+Food security increases when governments provide a limited support to the price received by their agricultural producers and NAC ranges between 0.9 and 1.48.
+Specifically, a NAC value of 1.48 is associated to the highest level of food security.
+By contrast, both excessive taxation and support to the primary sector are detrimental for food availability: i.e. respectively when NAC is lower than 0.9, and higher than 1.48.
+This suggests that: i) in line with \citet{Anderson2013}, taxing agricultural producers to obtain additional resources to be invested in more dynamic sectors comes at a cost of lower food availability;\footnote{\citet{Anderson2013} shows that taxation affects both producers and consumers.
 For producers, it reduces both profits and incentives to respond to market signals.
-For consumers, if taxation discourages farming activity, then it can negatively affect both demand for farm labor and wages for unskilled workers in farm and non-farm jobs.}; and ii) a strong support of the primary sector may result in a protection of inefficient domestic producers or crop varieties \citep{Tombe2015}.
+For consumers, if taxation discourages farming activity, then it can negatively affect both demand for farm labor and wages for unskilled workers in farm and non-farm jobs.} and ii) a strong support to the primary sector may result in a protection of inefficient domestic producers or crop varieties (\citealp{Tombe2015}).

-Similarly, Figure \ref{fig:YzYg_availability} displays the marginal aDRF $\mu^Z(z)$ (left-hand panel) and $\mu^G(z)$ (right-hand panel) when interference is taken into account.
-By comparing this response function with that of Figure \ref{fig:Yz_availability} (and the relative coefficients of the two outcome models (Tables \ref{tab:y_coef} columns 1 and 2), we obtain meaningful information on the extent and direction of the bias when neglecting spillover effects.